Ashley-Pettit/Olympics/Olympics_api/README.md

 This test is designed to show RESTful API design with standard CRUD functionality.

 Where possible I've attempted to follow SOLID design principals.
+Please note I am a junior developer!
+This solution is by no means perfect.

 ### How To Run